 - Tell them about other properties you’ve seen.
-If it was a tight call between this property an another, tell the seller or agent that you have a ‘back-up’ option so they know they have competition.
+If it was a tight call between this property and another, tell the seller or agent that you have a ‘back-up’ option, so they know they have competition.

 - Play hard to get.
 Negotiating for properties can be like a game.
 Play it.
 If the seller has made a counter-offer, take your time to get back to them.
 Just don’t overdo it, or you risk losing the property if another buyer comes along.

 - A good deal isn’t always about the purchase price.
 If you are struggling to negotiate the seller down on price, look at what else you might be able to get.
 Will they agree to replace that cracked window before the sale?
 Will they throw in that piece of furniture you fell in love with?
-Don’t be afraid to ask for things during the negotiation.
+Counter-offers are a normal part of any deal (Vetschera, 2013).
+So, don’t be afraid to ask for things during the negotiation.